 Benefits of digital transformation for the telecommunication companies include:

-- Improved customer experience: Digital transformation can enable telecom service providers to improve customer experience through digital solutions such as digital customer relationship management and omnichannel customer care services, chatbots, and social media interactions.
+- Improved customer experience: Digital transformation enables telecom service providers to enhance customer experience through digital solutions, including digital customer relationship management, omnichannel customer care services, chatbots, and social media interactions.

 - Data-driven insights: Digital technologies can analyze vast amounts of data and provide accurate insights.
 These insights can enable better planning and help with strategic development.